 Anyone who has ever broken a bone knows how precious the ability to move our limbs is.
 It allows us to perform everyday tasks, such as walking, eating, brushing our teeth, and even turning in our sleep.

+It also enables us to pursue strenuous activities like running, cycling, and swimming.
+Without this ability, we would be just a big blob of bones and flesh.
 Therefore, it is no surprise that the muscles responsible for moving our limbs are some of the most important muscles in our bodies.

 The muscles that allow us to abduct our limbs (move them away from our bodies) or adduct them (move towards our bodies) are particularly important for achieving and maintaining an upright posture.
 They maintain our balance and prevent us from toppling over.

-Not just that, these muscles let us reach out and grab objects, which is essential for fine motor tasks such as writing or using a fork.
+Not just that, these muscles let us reach out and grab objects, which is essential for delicate motor tasks such as writing or using a fork.
 In short, our abductors and adductors allow and support mobility with perfect posture and stability.

 Abduction and Adduction Exercises